AbhashK1/HandWritten-Digits-Generator/README.md

 # HandWritten-Digits-Generator
-Generative Adversarial Network to generate images of handwritten digits
+Generating images of handwritten digits with a Generative Adversarial Network using pyTorch.
+Dataset used in MNIST dataset.